How to become a Mystery Shopper

 When in doubt, check out the MSPA website (Mystery Shopping Providers Association) to see if the company is listed.
 If their name's not down, run a mile!

 Signing up is generally pretty pain free: there's no need for CVs or references – just fill out an online survey and you're all set.
+However, some of the biggest names on this list require you to do a spelling and grammar test, you get a few tries to fill it out correctly, so don't worry too much.

 Here's our take on some of the most popular mystery shopper sites in the UK.